ryan-boder-zz/spark-intro-ruby/README.md

 ```

 # Creating an RDD
 To do anything in Spark you'll need to [load data](https://github.com/ondra-m/ruby-spark/wiki/Loading-data) into an [RDD](http://www.rubydoc.info/gems/ruby-spark/Spark/RDD).
-You can convert an existing collection into an RDD...
+You can [convert an existing collection in your driver program into an RDD](http://www.rubydoc.info/gems/ruby-spark/Spark/Context#parallelize-instance_method)...
 ```ruby
 rdd = $sc.parallelize(0..1000)
 ```

-or you can read an RDD from the file system.
+or you can [read an RDD from the file system](http://www.rubydoc.info/gems/ruby-spark/Spark/Context#text_file-instance_method).
 Spark can create an RDD with any [Hadoop InputFormat](https://hadoop.apache.org/docs/r2.7.2/api/org/apache/hadoop/mapred/InputFormat.html).
 For simplicity we will just use a text file on in the local file system as our data source.
 ```ruby
 rdd = $sc.text_file('data/atlas.txt')
 ```

 # Example 1: Counting Items
-A really simple example is to create an [RDD](http://www.rubydoc.info/gems/ruby-spark/Spark/RDD) and use it to count the number of items in the data set.
+A really simple example is to create an [RDD](http://www.rubydoc.info/gems/ruby-spark/Spark/RDD) and use it to [count](http://www.rubydoc.info/gems/ruby-spark/Spark/RDD#count-instance_method) the number of items in the data set.
 In this case items are lines in a text file.

 ```ruby
 rdd = $sc.text_file('data/fruit.txt')